 About the St. Paul’s Concert Series

 St. Paul’s Episcopal Church is pleased to bring this year-round concert series at an affordable, donation-based cost.
 Concerts are performed in the beautiful St. Paul’s sanctuary near downtown Walnut Creek and are also streamed live online.
 Our concert series presents in-person* world-class performances in an intimate setting along with free parking and convenient nearby access to Walnut Creek BART.
-Or, if you choose to enjoy our performances from the comfort of your own home, join us online on YouTube!
+Or, if you choose to enjoy our performances from the comfort of your own home, join us online on YouTube for our live broadcasts!

 *As of 9/1/22, Masks will be recommended, but not required for attendees of our concerts.
 Vaccine status will no longer be checked.
 We will continue to seat our audience with acceptable spacing to reduce risk of transmittance.